dohyung97022/awsGuide/README.md

     * Specify "range" in HTTP header GET request
   * ### Upload object in parts
     * Up to 5 GB can be uploaded with PUT
-    * Use multipart upload for AWS
+    * Use multipart upload more than 5 GB
   * ### MFA Delete
     * Must provide MFA token/code to delete
     * Enable Conditions